ewingard/AcademicSite/content/authors/admin/_index.md

     url: ww1.oswego.edu

 # Short bio (displayed in user profile at end of posts)
-bio: I have a wide array of research interests, including
+bio: Aspiring future Cognitive Scientist with a passion for an array of subjects including psychology, second language acquisition, and DEI (Diversity, Equity, and Inclusion).

 # Interests to show in About widget
 interests: